-For more information, go to setDatabaseConfiguration Command Options on page 5-6.
+For more information, go to setDatabaseConfiguration Command Options on page 5-7.

-• For a SQL server with the SSO login on Windows, go to Setting the Database as a SQL Server with SSO Login on Windows on page 5-5 for the detailed steps.
+• For a SQL server with the SSO login on Windows, see Setting the Database as a SQL Server with SSO Login on Windows on page 5-6.

-After the ElectricFlow database configuration is changed, the server attempts to connect to the database to do the initial schema setup.
+After you change the ElectricFlow database configuration, the server attempts to connect to the database to do the initial schema setup.